 Other people's reactions

 One of the other reasons we don't let go of things and we don't say what we want is other people's reactions.
 In my particular situation, saying to the client that I was moving on - I was worried about their reaction.

-I am not sure why I was worried because they are the nicest and most professional people out there and I had NOTHING to worry about but in my head it had got far bigger than it was.
+I am not sure why I was worried because they are the nicest and most professional people out there, and I had NOTHING to worry about, but in my head it had gotten far bigger than it was.